epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 aWQ9eXRhY2h5b247aD04Njt3PTEzMDs-/https://media.zenfs.com/en-US/business_insider_
 articles_888/7a21ff2ee09c3b4285094c4e64e9602c
 ```
+###Nice features
+You can To please the eyes you can read the news from console in a colorful format.
+For this enter such parameter like --colorize and enjoy.

+But this parameter work only for MAC and Linux console.

 ###How to read saving news:
 If you want to read saved news of a certain date, you must enter a --date in %Y%m%d format and the program will work